-Wegener's granulomatosis mainly affects blood vessels in the nose, sinuses, ears, lungs, and kidneys, although other areas may be involved.
+GPA mainly affects blood vessels in the nose, sinuses, ears, lungs, and kidneys.
+Other areas may also be affected in some cases.

-Wegener's granulomatosis is most common in middle-aged adults.
+Wegener's granulomatosis is most common in middle-aged adults of northern European descent.
 It is rare in children, but has been seen in infants as young as 3 months old.

 Chronic ear infections are common.
 Other upper respiratory symptoms include nose bleeds, pain, and sores around the opening of the nose.

 Loss of appetite and weight loss are common.
-Skin changes are also common, but there is no one typical lesion associated with the disease.
+Skin changes are also common, but can take several forms.

 There may be symptoms of kidney disease.
 The urine may be bloody.

-Eye problems develop in many people with Wegener's granulomatosis.
+Eye problems develop in many people with GPA.
 The eye problems range from mild conjunctivitis to severe swelling of the eye.

-Your doctor may order a blood test that looks for proteins called antineutrophil cytoplasmic antibodies (ANCA), which are often found in people with active Wegener's granulomatosis.
-However, it is not foolproof -- the test may be negative in some patients.
+You may have a blood test that looks for proteins called antineutrophil cytoplasmic antibodies (ANCA).
+These aree often found in people with active GPA.
+However, this test is sometimes comes back negative even in people with the condition.

 A biopsy is sometimes needed to confirm the diagnosis.
 The exact type of biopsy depends on which area of the body the doctor wants to look at.
 Your doctor may suggest one of the following: